 Are you an Amazon Vendor and wondering which KPIs are essential to track for your business?
-The Seelk experts share their answers in this top!
+The Seelk experts share their top 10 KPIs to track below.

-- Extract your PO (Purchase order) from Vendor central (Tab order / Upload PO to ASIN level) and calculate your effective Sell In by multiplying: Quantity received and Unit Cost.
+- Extract your purchase order (PO) from Vendor Central (Tab order / Upload PO to ASIN level) and calculate your effective sell in by multiplying: quantity received and unit cost.

 To be monitored at least once a month.

-However, for high volume vendors, calculating their acceptance rate can be time consuming, as it may require several exports to be combined.
-If you are in this situation, it might be better to use a Retail Analytics tool to save time.
+However for high volume vendors, calculating their acceptance rate can be time-consuming, as it may require several exports to be combined.
+If you are in this situation, it may be better to use a retail analytics tool to save time.

 This indicator is a health indicator, we recommend keeping an eye on it (2 to 3 times a week) in order to be able to quickly assess if there is a problem on the account.